 - Challenge: If your business is in the start-up lifecycle stage, it is likely you have overestimated money needs and the time to market.
 The main challenge is not to burn through what little cash you have.
 You need to learn what profitable needs your clients have and do a reality check to see if your business is on the right track.

 - Focus: Start-ups requires establishing a customer base and market presence along with tracking and conserving cash flow.

 - Money Sources: Owner, friends, family, suppliers, customers, or grants.

 Revenues and customers are increasing with many new opportunities and issues.
 Profits are strong, but the competition is surfacing.

 - Challenge: The biggest challenge growth companies face is dealing with the constant range of issues bidding for more time and money.
-Effective management is required and a possible new business plan.
+Effective management is required, as is a possible new business plan.
 Learn how to train and delegate to conquer this stage of development.

 - Focus: Businesses in the growth life cycle are focused on running the business in a more formal fashion to deal with the increased sales and customers.
 Better accounting and management systems will have to be set up.
 New employees will have to be hired to deal with the influx of business.